simonmichael/hledger/MANUAL.markdown

         liabilities:debts     $1
         assets:bank:checking

+### Transactions

-Each transaction has a date, optional description, and two or more postings, of some amount to some account.
-The amounts within a transaction must balance, ie add up to 0.
-Or, you can leave one amount blank and it will be inferred.
+Each transaction begins with a date in column 0, followed by an optional description, then two or more postings (of some amount to some account), each on their own line.

+The posting amounts within a transaction must always balance, ie add up to
+0. You can leave one amount blank and it will be inferred.

+### Account names

-Account names typically have several parts separated by a colon, from which hledger will derive a hierarchical chart of accounts.
-Account names may contain single spaces.
+Account names typically have several parts separated by a full colon, from which hledger derives a hierarchical chart of accounts.
+They can be anything you like, but in finance there are traditionally five top-level
+accounts: `assets`, `liabilities`, `income`, `expenses`, and `equity`.

+Account names may contain single spaces, eg: `assets:accounts receivable`.

+### Amounts

-After the account name, separated by at least *two* spaces, there is usually an amount.
+After the account name, separated by *two or more spaces*, there is usually an amount.
 This is a number, optionally with a currency symbol or commodity name on either the left or right.
 Commodity names which contain more than just letters should be enclosed in double quotes.

-Negative amounts usually have the minus sign next to the number (`$-1`), but it may also go before a currency symbol/commodity name (`-$1`).
-The number may optionally have a decimal point and/or digit group separators (`.` and `,` or vice-versa).
+Negative amounts usually have the minus sign next to the number: `$-1`.

-hledger's file format aims to be compatible with c++ ledger, so you can use both tools on your journal.
-For more details, see [File format compatibility](#file-format-compatibility).
+Or it may go before the symbol: `-$1`.

+The number may optionally have a decimal point, either a period (`.`) or a comma (`,`). hledger's reports will generally use the highest precision you have used in each commodity.

+Numbers may also have digit group separators, eg thousands separators. hledger's reports will follow the digit groups you have used.
+The separator character is either comma or period - whichever one you did not use as a decimal point.
+If using digit group separators you should write at least one number with a decimal point, so hledger will know which is which.
+Eg: `1,000.00` or `1.000,00`.

 ### Simple dates